1966 Liechtenstein general election: Electoral system

 The 15 members of the Landtag were elected by open list proportional representation from two constituencies, Oberland with 9 seats and Unterland with 6 seats.
-The electoral threshold of 18% had been replaced by a basic mandate system due to the Liechtenstein constitutional court ruling it unconstitutional in 1962.
-The election used a majority clause, where the party with the most votes also received the most seats.
-Only male citizens were eligible to vote.
+Voters vote for a party list and then may strike through candidates for whom they do not wish to cast a preferential vote, and may add names of candidates from other lists.
+Landtag members sit for a four-year term.
+The elections used a majority clause, where the party with the most votes would automatically win the most seats.
+Only men aged 21 and above were eligible to vote.